-In 2007, a beachside resort was planned for Carlyon Bay so chez1807 filmed the beach before this happened.
+In 2007, a beachside resort was planned for Carlyon Bay so this home recording of the beach was made before it happened.

 St Austell Bus Station (2009)

-YouTube channel Video47 uploaded this short film of some buses operating in St Austell in July 2009.
+A short recording of some buses operating in St Austell in July 2009.

 Eden Project Biomes, St Austell, Cornwall (2009)

 Eden Project Biomes, St Austell, Cornwall – SpeedyHeadcleaner on YouTube

 St Austell Brewery Visitor Centre (2010)